 - Improper grounding of electrical equipment, or failure to use ground fault interrupt (GFI) sockets

 - Improper use of extension and flexible cords

 The severity of the injury suffered by a construction worker in an electrical accident depends on several factors, including the individual’s general health, the presence of moisture in the immediate environment, and the amperage of the current.
 A current of 10 milliamperes (mA) is capable of producing painful to severe shock.
 Depending on the length of exposure and environmental factors, exposure to currents between 100mA and 200 mA can cause unconsciousness; heart, brain, and respiratory system damage; and damage to other internal organs, and is likely to be fatal.
 Workers who survive electrocution may never be able to resume their previous lifestyles, and may also suffer long-term physical and cognitive problems.

 Do not wait to contact an aggressive South Carolina construction accident attorney

-The South Carolina construction accident lawyers at McGowan, Hood & Felder, LLC, are committed to advocating for individuals and families whose lives are disrupted by electrical accidents on construction sites.
+The South Carolina construction accident lawyers at McGowan, Hood, Felder & Phillips, LLC, are committed to advocating for individuals and families whose lives are disrupted by electrical accidents on construction sites.
 Let us help you obtain justice and the compensation you deserve.